tlhutch/test-playbooks/README.md

-# ansible-qa
+# tower-qa

+Welcome to the tower-qa repository.
+Here you'll find playbooks, scripts, documentation and tests used for validating Ansible Tower.

+## Repository structure

+* `playbooks/` - ansible playbooks used for deploying tower
+* `scripts/` - helper scripts
+* `tests/` - tower-qa automated tests
+* `docs/` - tower-qa documentation

+## Build Triggers

 The build, test and deployment process for Ansible Tower is managed by [Jenkins](http://50.116.42.103).
-This document describes the relevant triggers, jobs and workflow.

-## Build Triggers

 The following test events are used to trigger [Tower jenkins jobs](http://50.116.42.103/view/Tower/).

 ### git-push

 Any time code changes are pushed into the [ansible-tower.git repository](https://github.com/ansible/ansible-tower), jenkins will trigger the [Test_Tower_Unittest](http://50.116.42.103/view/Tower/job/Test_Tower_Unittest/) job.

-### git-tag

-Jenkins regularly monitors the [ansible-tower.git repository](https://github.com/ansible/ansible-tower) for the presence of [new tags](https://github.com/ansible/ansible-tower/releases).
-If a new git-tag is deteced, the production build process is triggered.
-The job used to detect the presence of new git-tags is [Release_Tower](http://50.116.42.103/view/Tower/job/Release_Tower/).

 ### cron